|Country:||Tanzania and Uganda|

 Participants will include women and men who are deaf, blind and deafblind as well as those with physical impairments, albinism, psychosocial and learning disabilities in each country.
 The courses will include two intensive 7-day modules and a 6 month policy assignment, all led by experienced disability campaigners.
 Ultimately, the project aims to support people with disabilities to access services, such as education and health care, and create communities for all.

-This programme is supported by the Big Lottery Fund.
+This programme is supported by the Community Fund.